 Now most people ask me how I tell them all apart.
 Well, I have a little secret.
 I dress my hens up, that is right, they all wear the latest in Hen Fashions.
-I do it because it protects their back from the rooster but also acts like a name tag.
+I do this because it protects their back from the rooster but has the added side effect of a name tag.

 Now Miss Katie, she is my perpetual momma hen.
-She loves sit on egg and hatch babies.
+She loves sitting on egg and hatching babies.
 She has hatched two clutches for me.
 She is the best momma and has earned her name as the Momma Hen.
-She is blind in one eye, has been since hatching but that does not stop her.
+She is blind in one eye, has been since hatch, but that does not stop her.

-Than we have Miss Bossie, she is the alpha hen.
-What this means is, she is at the top of the pecking order just under Roy.
-I am sure you have all head about the pecking order of chickens.
-They are very social animals and have a rigid social structure.
-Everyone know their place within the hierarchy.
-They compete for their position and must hang on to it.
-Well Miss Bossie has climbed to the top.
-She is also my bad girl, well in a funny sense.
-She is my escape artist my “hen-didi”.
+Then we have Miss Bossie, she is the alpha hen.
+This means she is at the top of the pecking order directly under Roy.
+I am sure you have head the term “pecking order”.
+Chickens are very social animals and have a rigid social structure.
+Every individual knows their place within the hierarchy.
+Members in a flock compete for their position and must hang on to it.
+Miss Bossie has made the climbe to the top of the hen ranks.
+She is also my bad girl, in a funny sense.
+She is my escape artist, my “hen-didi”.
 If there is a breach in the coop security, she will find it.
-But she is also my helper in that I use her to make their coop safer by securing up escape routs.
-So for that reason she has skulls on her outfit.
-There is one outlaw in every barnyard and well she is ours.
+But she is also my helper, I use her to make their coop safer by securing up escape routs.
+For that reason, she has skulls on her outfit.
+There is one outlaw in every barnyard, she is ours.

-I have many more chicken adventures to share.
-But for now I will stop here, it has occurred to me that it is snack time.
-I am late so Roy is letting me know with his constant calling (crowing) for treats.
+I have many more chicken adventures to share, I will stop here.
+It has occurred to me that it is snack time.
+I am running a bit late, Roy is letting me know with his constant calling (crowing) for treats.
 Speaking of treats, that is a subject of much entertainment, chickens love treats.
 I will post about that next time.